T. Muthuswamy Iyer: Early life

-Iyer was born in a poor Brahmin family in Vuchuwadi, Madras Presidency, British Raj on 28 January 1832.
-Iyer's father, Venkata Narayana Sastri, died when Muthuswamy was young and he moved with his mother to Thiruvarur to make a living.
-At Thiruvarur, Iyer found employment as village accountant.
-However, his mother died soon afterward leaving Iyer with little support.
-At this time, he was known to have read under the street lamp at nights, while working in early morning and evening.
-Around this time, Iyer's talents were recognised by the tahsildar Muthuswamy Naicker who arranged for the former to study at Sir Henry Montgomery's school in Madras as a companion to his young nephew, and there he won prizes and scholarships year after year.
+Muthuswamy was born in a Brahmin family in Vuchuwadi, Madras Presidency, British Raj on 28 January 1832.
+Muthuswamy's father, Venkata Narayana Sastri, died when Muthuswamy was young and he moved with his mother to Thiruvarur to make a living.
+At Thiruvarur, Muthuswamy found employment as village accountant.
+However, his mother died soon afterward leaving Muthuswamy with little support.
+Around this time, Muthuswamy's talents were recognised by the tahsildar Muthuswamy Naicker who arranged for the former to study at Sir Henry Montgomery's school in Madras as a companion to his young nephew, and there he won prizes and scholarships year after year.

 Legal career

-About this time, the Madras government instituted an examination for pleaders known as "Pleader's Test".
-In the examination held at Kumbakonam in February 1856, only three succeeded, Iyer and R. Raghunatha Rao emerging first and second.
-On successfully passing the Pleader's Test, Iyer was appointed District Munsiff of Tranquebar.
-On 2 July 1859, Iyer was appointed Deputy Collector of Tanjore.
+On successfully passing the Pleader's Test, Muthuswamy was appointed District Munsiff of Tranquebar.
+On 2 July 1859, Muthuswamy was appointed Deputy Collector of Tanjore.
 On 9 July 1865, Ier was appointed Sub-Judge of South Canara and served till July 1868, when he was appointed District Magistrate of police at Madras.

-While serving as the magistrate of police, Iyer obtained his law degree law from the Presidency College, Madras.
+While serving as the magistrate of police, Muthuswamy obtained his law degree law from the Presidency College, Madras.
 He also held a degree in Sanskrit at that time.

-Iyer commenced his legal career immediately after graduation.
+Muthuswamy commenced his legal career immediately after graduation.
 He was appointed a judge of the Court of Small Causes in 1871.
-The very next year, he was made Fellow of Madras University.
+He was made Fellow of Madras University the subsequent year.
 In 1877, the Madras Government took the controversial decision to appoint him as the first Indian judge of the High Court of Madras.

 Appointment to the bench of Madras High Court and controversy

-In 1877, Iyer was appointed to the bench of the High Court of Madras.
-He was the first Indian to be appointed to this prestigious post.
-However, Muthuswamy's appointment was vehemently condemned by a Madras newspaper called The Native Public Opinion.
+In 1877, Muthuswamy was appointed to the bench of the High Court of Madras.
+He was the first Indian to be appointed to this post.
+However, Muthuswamy's appointment was condemned by a Madras newspaper called The Native Public Opinion.
 This prompted a strong reaction from Indian nationalists who founded The Hindu newspaper to voice public opinion against the outrage.

 Later career

-Muthuswami Iyer served as a judge of the Madras High Court from 1877 to 1895.
+Muthuswami served as a judge of the Madras High Court from 1877 to 1895.
 He acted for three months in 1893 as the Chief Justice of the Madras High Court, the first Indian to do so.

 Reforms

-During his early career, Iyer also served as the President of the Malabar Marriage Commission.
+During his early career, Muthuswamy also served as the President of the Malabar Marriage Commission.
 During his tenure as President of the Commission, he campaigned for the legal recognition of Sambandham and other forms of marriage practised in the Malabar.
-In 1872, Iyer established the Widow Remarriage Association in Madras and advocated remarriage of Brahmin widows.
+In 1872, Muthuswamy established the Widow Remarriage Association in Madras and advocated remarriage of Brahmin widows.

 In 1872, he was nominated fellow of the Madras University.
 He became a syndic in 1877.
 He was also invited to attend the Coronation Durbar at Delhi in 1877.